Download Full Text (1.6 MB)

 Utah State University Press

 Holdstein, Deborah H. and Bleich, David, "Personal Effects: The Social Character of Scholarly Writing" (2001).
 All USU Press Publications.
-Book 132.
+132.